Donmark2k/leaderboard/README.md

 - Have a working and updated browser
 - Have a local version control like git installed on your computer
 - Have an account and sign in on GitHub, as online/remote version control system
-- Basic knowledge in JS and React-JS
+- Basic knowledge in JS

 ### Setup
 To get a local copy of this project up and running, follow these steps.